 Section 1.
 Powers.
 There shall be a Board of Directors of the Corporation that shall direct, supervise, and control the business, property, and affairs of the Corporation.

 Section 2.
 Numbers and Qualifications The Board of Directors of the Corporation shall be composed of no less than seven and no more than twenty-one.
-The Board will fix the number of board members at its annual meeting each year.

 Section 3.
 Election and Term of Office.
-The Board of Directors shall elect new Directors at the December Board meeting.
+The Board of Directors shall elect new Directors at any Board meeting.
 Directors shall serve for an initial term of three (3) years.
-Board members may serve two consecutive terms Thereafter, a Director shall be eligible for re-election to the Board of Directors after the lapse of one year.
+Board members may subsequently serve two consecutive 3-year terms for a total of 9 years served.
+Additional one-year terms may be approved by a vote of the Board if desired.
+Thereafter, a Director shall be eligible for re-election to the Board of Directors after the lapse of one year.

 Section 4.
 Resignation.
 A Director may resign at any time by giving written notice to the Chair of the Board of Directors.
 Such resignation shall take effect at the time specified in the notice.
 If no time is specified in the notice, the resignation shall take effect upon acceptance by the Chair.